Case Studies UX / UI

 Tools Used

-WordPress, HTML/CSS, JavaScript, document metadata, responsive design, archive content strategy, AI-assisted visual exploration
+WordPress, HTML/CSS, JavaScript, document metadata, responsive design, archive content strategy, and AI-assisted visual exploration

 Challenge